pulp/pulp/docs/sphinx/dev-guide/contributing/branching.rst

 ----------------

 A bug fix branch name should contain the developer's username and a Bugzilla bug number, separated by a hyphen.
 For example, "mhrivnak-876543".
+Optionally, a short description may follow the BZ number.

 Feature Branches